adamsoliev/bearblog/intro-sql/blogpost.md

 ---

 # <a id="what-and-why" href="#table-of-contents">What and why</a>
 This is my introduction to SQL.
 I start from the relational model — the theory SQL is built on — then shift to the user’s point of view, walking through queries from basic to advanced.
 In the basic section, I explain each clause using a simple query and how that clause fits into SQL’s logical flow.
-In the advanced section, I break down complex queries visually and step by step.
+In the advanced section, I break down how complex queries are executed logically and physically.
 The post ends with a look at SQL performance.

-I wrote this mostly to clarify my own understanding.
+I wrote this mostly to clarify my thinking.
 Along the way, I cut what’s easy to find elsewhere and kept what took effort to learn.
-If you have thoughts or feedback, I’d love to hear them.
+If you have thoughts or feedback, please reach out :)

 # <a id="relational-model" href="#table-of-contents">Relational model</a>